Causal Data Fusion for Panel Data without a Pre-Intervention Period: Simulation Studies

 To demonstrate matching performance under our proposed method, we compute the NSEs for latent confounders, covariates, and outcomes in the reference domain.
 Importantly, the NSE for $\bar F_1$ starts lower and then increases slightly before stabilizing.
 This is because, with shorter time periods, overfitting can occur and the algorithm may match noise; with longer time periods, overfitting is mitigated.
 Note that the NSE does not converge to zero, since the outcome variable contains noise at every time period; one should not expect an NSE smaller than the noise variance.
 On the other hand, the NSE decreases for $Z_1$ because, as the time period length increases, better matching on $\bar F_1$ also improves matching on $Z_1$.
 This indicates that the estimated matches become more accurate with more data points.
 Although the optimization does not directly target a good match for $\mu_1$, the optimized weights $w^*$ yield a good match between $\mu_1$ and $\sum_{i=2}^{J+1} w^*_{i} \mu_{i}$, as seen in Figure~\ref{fig:nse_mu_Z_X}.

 Figure~\ref{fig:bias_sc_eq} provides a comparative visualization of the biases from the synthetic control data fusion and equi-confounding data fusion methods.
 We present the biases averaged over $300$ datasets for each value of $T$, along with the interquartile range.
 Overall, we observe superior performance from the synthetic control data fusion method.
 The bias from the synthetic control data fusion method decreases as $T$ increases, eventually approaching zero, reaffirming Theorem~\ref{thm:syn} that the bias vanishes as the number of reference-domain periods grows.
 The logarithmic equi-confounding method also exhibits a decreasing bias trend.
 However, there is no clear decreasing pattern for the bias from the linear equi-confounding method.
+This is due to the fact that the main assumption of this method is not necessarily satisfied.
+To examine this point, in Figure~\ref{fig:NSEs_bias_300sim}, we show performances of three proposed methods where the DGPs satisfy the requirements of all three methods.